creme332/creme332.github.io/_posts/2022-07-07-criss-cross-multiplication.md

 ---
-title: A deep dive into the criss-cross multiplication algorithm categories : [Algorithms] tags :  [multiplication-algorithm, maths, c++]
+title: A Deep Dive Into the Criss-Cross Multiplication Algorithm categories : [Algorithms] tags :  [multiplication-algorithm, maths, c++]
 description: A concise explanation of the criss-cross multiplication algorithm and its implementation in C++.